 South-South Cooperation in each Ibero-American country

-Finally, a report summarizing the main data on South-South Cooperation participated by each of the 22 Ibero-American country in 2016 was prepared.
-These data sheets are the main development in this edition of the Report.
-They provide an at-a-glance view of the cooperation modalities in which each country engaged, the roles they played, the partners with which they most frequently were associated, the sectoral capacities strengthened through these exchanges and their alignment with the 2030 Agenda, and the SDGs to which this cooperation contributed.
+A report summarising the main data on South-South Cooperation actions where each of the 22 Ibero-American countries took part in 2017 was prepared.
+These country profiles provide an overview of the cooperation modalities used by each country, the roles they played, their preferred partners, the sectoral capacities strengthened through these exchanges and, in line with the 2030 Agenda, the SDGs to which this cooperation could contribute.

 Click on the corresponding country flag or silhouette to download the country profile of each Ibero-American country.